-Building for the future of British sport
+Investing in the future of British Tennis

-Set up by former tennis pro Eb Appeti in partnership with Canterbury High School, pupils at the academy switch between coaching and academic lessons throughout a day which runs from 7.30am to 6pm.
-Core subjects such as Maths and English are taught at the nearby Canterbury High School, whilst coaching takes place on-site at the academy, using a purpose built structure which contains multiple tennis courts and enables year-round play.
+They have given pupils the opportunity to switch between coaching and academic lessons throughout a day which runs from 7.30am to 6pm.
+Core subjects such as Maths and English are taught at the nearby school, whilst coaching takes place throughout the year at the new indoor tennis centre.

-Whilst such a unique approach to the curriculum may not be feasible for every school, it does highlight how having the right all-weather facilities on-hand can have a huge impact on the opportunities afforded to promising pupils without putting additional pressure on their academic work.
+While this may not be feasible for every school, it does highlight how having the right all-weather facilities on-hand can have a huge impact on the opportunities afforded to promising pupils without putting additional pressure on their academic work.